peterpo2/AIPharm/README.md

 | Tailwind CSS styling with responsive layouts | Entity Framework Core with SQL Server |
 | Dynamic product catalog, cart, and checkout flows | JWT authentication, email notifications, and background services |
 | Built-in AI chat widget for customer help | Swagger/OpenAPI docs, health checks, and seeded demo data |

+### Performance and caching
+- **Client-side caching:** Not yet implemented.
+Product and news data are fetched directly from the API on each visit, so consider integrating React Query, SWR, or a service worker cache for frequently accessed resources.
+- **Build-time optimization:** The Vite build already code-splits the React bundle.
+Host the compiled assets behind a CDN to take advantage of HTTP caching headers.
+- **Backend caching:** The .NET API queries SQL Server per request.
+Introduce Redis or in-memory caching for high-traffic endpoints when you move beyond demo scale.

 ### Architecture at a glance
 ```mermaid